CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 ## Reserved dynamic IP ranges

 A *reserved dynamic IP range* is needed in order for MAAS to provide DHCP for machines.
-Addresses in this range **always** get assigned to machines that are
+The creation of such a range is part of the process of enabling DHCP (see below) so do not create one in advance.
+See [Concepts and terms](intro-concepts.md#ip-ranges) for an explanation of reserved IP ranges used in MAAS.

-being:
+Addresses in this range **always** get assigned to machines that are being:

 - auto-registered (also called enlisted)
 - commissioned